gmoutsin/Compromise/README.md

 All the arguments are integers.

 The method has to return a valid move, i.e. an array of length 3 and its elements can only be the numbers 0, 1 and 2.
-Notie that because in python array indices start at 0, a valid move is not three digit number with the digits 1,2,3.
+Notice that because in python array indices start at 0, a valid move is not three digit number with the digits 1,2,3.

 The method `placePips` takes as input the state of the game and outputs the list of coordinates of where the pips should be placed.
 The signature of the function is `placePips(myState, oppState, myScore, oppScore, turn, length, nPips)`, it is called automatically by the game class and its parameters are the same as the ones of the method `play`.